 Continue your extensive tour of the city as you visit a few of the many houses of worship New Delhi has to offer.
 The city has a wide diversity of religion.
 You have the option to spend some time chatting with a professor of Eastern Religions to learn about the different beliefs of Hindus, Jains, Parsis, Sikhs, Muslims, Buddhists, and more.
 Explore the Chandni Chowk market, the perfect place to try fresh Indian curry cooked up hot from a stall.
 Visit the Red Fort and Jama Masjid, in the heart of Old Delhi.
 Other fascinating sites include the Qutub Minar, the Gurdwara Bangla Sahib, the Baha’i Lotus Temple and many more.

 Board your private jet for a flight to the state of Uttar Pradesh, and land in Agra, the former capital of India’s Mughal Dynasty.
 This is home to one of the most iconic architectural masterpieces in the world-- the stunning Taj Mahal.
 See the wonder with your own eyes as you tour the complex, which was constructed in the 17th century.
 Constructed of white marble in memory of Mughal Emperor Shah Jahan’s favorite wife, the construction nearly bankrupted the empire and took 20,000 workers to erect.
 Next, the ghost city of Fatehpur Sikri is a fascinating site to see.
 The city was abandoned quickly after being built due to flooding.
 Other fantastic sites include the Jama Masjid tomb site and Agra Fort.
 Sleep in luxury tonight at the Oberoi Amarvilas.
-The white exterior hotel is built in a style reminiscent of the Taj Mahal.
+The white exterior hotel is built in a style reminiscent of the Taj Mahal and all rooms feature balconies with views of the Taj Mahal in the distance.

 Board your private Pilatus PC12 turboprop or helicopter, and head into the epicenter of India’s natural beauty-- Ranthambhore National Wildlife Park.
 This is one of the last places in existence to see the Bengal Tiger in its natural environment.
 The park is composed of dry savannas, emerald lakes, small patches of forest, and the peaks of the picturesque Aravalli and Vindhya Hills.
 Sleep easy at either the Aman-i-Khas or Oberoi Vanyavilas.